Amaanlegend/Digital-Integrity-Deepfake-Detection/README.md

 3. Run the Application:
    python app.py

-🛠️ Tech Stack
+🛠️ Tech Stack:
 • Python
 • OpenCV
 • Keras / TensorFlow
 • Flask
 • AWS

-📊 Use Cases
+📊 Use Cases:
 1. Media Companies: Ensuring the authenticity of content before broadcasting or publishing.
 2. Advertising Agencies: Verifying that promotional videos are not manipulated to mislead consumers.
 3. Academia and Research: Analyzing the implications of deepfake technology in studies related to media ethics and trust.